-As one of the oldest LGBT (lesbian, gay, bisexual and transgender) organizations in the country we are proud to continue our core mission of providing services to the LGBT communities of Rochester NY and surrounding areas.
+As one of the oldest LGBTQ (lesbian, gay, bisexual, transgender and queer) organizations in the country we are proud to continue our core mission of providing services to the LGBTQ communities of Rochester NY and surrounding areas.
 In recent years our education programs have gained national attention, and our trainers have extended our reach beyond the upstate NY region.
 We have been leading sessions across the country, presenting keynote addresses at conferences, and working with clients from a variety of states to meet their educational and training goals.

 Last year the Gay Alliance ran nearly 50 SafeZone training sessions as part of our almost 200 presentations.
 In addition, we have helped to create a SafeZone curriculum and train trainers in numerous settings including corporate, health care and college campuses.
 Few organizations in the country have our experience or expertise.

 The Gay Alliance’s SafeZone program was created to develop, enhance and maintain environments in workplaces, schools and other social settings that are culturally competent and supportive to LGBTQ individuals, as well as straight identified people who care about diversity, equality and inclusion.